graphcommerce-org/graphcommerce/.changeset/odd-mails-yell.md

 '@graphcommerce/magento-customer': patch
 ---

-Remove the inContext directive from the query before sending to the server
+Remove the privateContext directive from the query before sending to the server